Zaneham/hals-lsp/README.md

 Contributions are welcome!
 Please open an issue or pull request on GitHub.

+## Related Projects

+If you've found yourself oddly satisfied by a language that handles vectors and matrices natively because astronauts shouldn't have to think about loop indices during re-entry, you might appreciate:

+- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - The US Air Force's real-time language.
+Same era, same contractors (Intermetrics did both), different altitude ceiling.
+JOVIAL keeps aircraft from crashing into the ground; HAL/S keeps spacecraft from crashing into the ground at considerably higher speeds.

+- **[CMS-2 LSP](https://github.com/Zaneham/cms2-lsp)** - The US Navy's tactical language.
+For when you need real-time computing but prefer to stay attached to a planet.
+Aegis cruisers and submarines run this.
+No astronauts required.

+- **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - The British equivalent.
+Developed at the Royal Radar Establishment, Malvern, presumably whilst discussing the weather.
+Powers Tornado aircraft and, one assumes, runs perfectly well in drizzle.

+- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/Minuteman-computer-emulator)** - An emulator for the D17B/D37C guidance computers in Minuteman ICBMs.
+Also goes to space, technically.
+Just the once.
+And rather more quickly.

 ## Acknowledgements

 - NASA (National Aeronautics and Space Administration)